Manila Esposito: 2023

 Esposito competed at the Cottbus World Cup on the vault and floor exercise.
-In the vault final, she won the gold medal by competing a Yurchenko 1.5 and a Podkopayeva for a 13.233 average.
+In the vault final, she won the gold medal by completing a Yurchenko 1.5 and a Podkopayeva for a 13.233 average.
 She won a silver medal in the floor final behind Japan's Kokufugata Azuki.

-At the 2023 European Championships in Antalya she won the silver medal on the beam.
+At the 2023 European Championships in Antalya, she won the silver medal on the beam.
 Additionally she was a member of the team to win the silver medal in the team final alongside Alice D'Amato, Asia D'Amato, Angela Andreoli, and Giorgia Villa.

 At the World Championships in Antwerp she finished fifth with the Italian team consisting of Angela Andreoli, Arianna Belardelli, Alice D’Amato, and Elisa Iorio.
 Individually, she was ninth in the all round final.

 2024

 Esposito competed at the 2024 European Championships alongside Alice D'Amato, Asia D'Amato, Angela Andreoli, and Elisa Iorio.
-On the first day of competition Esposito won the all-around competition and became the third Italian woman to achieve this feat.
+On the first day of competition, Esposito won the all-around competition and became the third Italian woman to achieve this feat.
 During event finals, she picked up another two gold medals, winning on both balance beam and floor exercise.
 On the final day of competition, the team final, Esposito contributed scores on all four apparatuses, helping Italy win their third European team title.

-In July, Esposito competed at the Italian Championships where she placed second in the all-around.
+In July, Esposito competed at the Italian Championships, where she placed second in the all-around.
 At the conclusion of the competition she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Andreoli, Iorio, and Giorgia Villa.

 At the 2024 Olympic Games Esposito helped Italy qualify to the team final in second place.
-Individually, she qualified to the all-around, balance beam, and floor exercise finals.
-During the team final, Esposito contributed scores on vault, balance beam, and floor exercise towards Italy's second place finish, tying Italy's highest Olympic team placement.
+Individually, she qualified for the all-around, balance beam, and floor exercise finals.
+During the team final, Esposito contributed scores on vault, balance beam, and floor exercise towards Italy's second-place finish, tying Italy's highest Olympic team placement.
 The last time Italy won this medal was 96 years prior at the 1928 Olympic Games.
 During the all-around final Esposito placed fourteenth.
-On the final day of competition Esposito competed in the balance beam final, earning a score of 14.000 and winning the bronze medal behind compatriot D'Amato and Zhou Yaqin of China.
-Additionally Esposito placed ninth on floor exercise.
+On the final day of competition, Esposito competed in the balance beam final, earning a score of 14.000 and winning the bronze medal behind compatriot D'Amato and Zhou Yaqin of China.
+Additionally, Esposito placed ninth on floor exercise.